BookMyGarage Logo

 grey and blue map of Birmingham showing the Clean Air Zone

-What Vehicles Are Charged to Drive in the Birmingham Clean Air Zone (And Which Are Exempt?)
+What Vehicles are Charged to Drive in the Birmingham Clean Air Zone (And Which are Exempt?)

 The Birmingham Clean Air Zone is a Class D CAZ.
 This means that the following vehicles will be charged if they don’t meet the relevant emissions standards (in brackets):